akuity/kargo/docs/docs/15-concepts.md

       status: Healthy
 ```

-Above, we can see that the state currently deployed to the stage is
+Above, we can see that the piece of freight currently deployed to the `Stage` is
-recorded in the `currentState` field.
+recorded in the `currentFreight` field.
 The `history` field duplicates this
-information, but as state continues to change over time, each new state will be
+information, but as the freight in a stage continues to change over time, each
-_pushed_ onto the `history` collection, making that field a historic record of
+new piece of freight will be _pushed_ onto the `history` collection, making that
-what's been deployed to the stage.
+field a historic record of of the freight that has moved through the `Stage`.

 ## `Promotion` resources

-In the previous section, we discussed _how_ promotion mechanisms transition
+In the previous section, we discussed _how_ promotion mechanisms move freight
-stages from one state to another, but we have not yet discussed what actually
+from one `Stage` to another, but we have not yet discussed what actually
 triggers that process.

-Kargo `Promotion` resources are used as _requests_ to transition a `Stage` from
+Kargo `Promotion` resources are used as _requests_ to progress a piece of
-its current state to any of its available states.
+freight from one `Stage`to another.

 `Promotion` resources may be created either automatically or manually, depending
 on policies (covered in the next section).